 - In a large bowl, whisk together whole wheat flour, baking powder, baking soda, salt, cinnamon, cardamom, ginger, cloves, allspice, and orange zest.

 - In a medium bowl, whisk together applesauce, honey, milk, vanilla, and egg until well combined.
 Whisk in the melted butter.

 - Pour the wet ingredients into the bowl with the dry and stir until barely combined.
 Do not overmix.
-Fold in the chocolate chips.
+Fold in optional chocolate chips.

 - Scoop batter into the prepared muffin pan, dividing it evenly among the 12 muffin cups.
 Add a few extra chocolate chips to the tops of the muffins, if desired.

 - Bake for 12-15 minutes, until a toothpick inserted into the center of a muffin comes out clean.
 Cool in the pan for 5 minutes and then remove to a wire rack to cool completely.